MichelNivard/MCMSEM/README.md

 Note this is the `dev` branch, and **not** intended for end-users.
 If you would like to use MCMSEM yourself, please go to the main branch.
 If you would like to contribute to the code, feel free to check this branch out.

 Patch notes thus far (v0.2.0-dev):
- - Added mcmmodelclass, this class describes the layout of the MCMSEM model complete with parameter matrices, starting values, and bounds.
+ - Added mcmmodelclass, this class describes the layout of the MCMSEM model complete with parameter matrices, parameter/starting values, and bounds.
  - Addded MCMmodel wrapper function to enable easy creation of mcmmodelclass instances for users
- - Added mcmedit to make editing a model easier (e.g. adding or constraining parameters, changing bounds, etc.)
+ - Added MCMedit to make editing a model easier (e.g. adding or constraining parameters, changing bounds, etc.)
+ - Added MCMfit
+ - Setting the confounder to be negative is slightly harder than in the previous version, as it (for now) requires manual edits to the model:
+   - `model <- MCMedit(model, "A", c(2,1), "-a1")`, note `c(2, 1)` are parameter coordinates in the A matrix and may depend on the number of confounders added to the model.
- - Update 23-05-2022:
+ - Update 31-05-2022:
+   - MCMfit works
+   - Added basic progress bar to MCMfit bootstrap
+   - Changed `mcmedit` to `MCMedit` to be in line with capitalization of other functions
+   - Changed usage of `MCMedit` from `MCMedit(model, matrix, cell) <- value` to `model <- MCMedit(model, matrix, cell, value)`
+     - Warning: Currently `model <- MCMedit(model, matrix, cell, value)` will likely still edit the model inplace, see TODO 2
+   - Removed old `MCMSEM` and `.fn` functions from code
+   - Removed old Usage text from README
+   - Added options for negative versions of parameters (mainly for `-a1` as negative confounder).
+     - This is done through MCMedit for now: `model <- MCMedit(model, "A", c(2,1), "-a1")`, model parser will recognize paramters labelled with "-".
-   - MCMfit now almost works, only resulting estimate of `a` is flipped from the master branch?
+     - Testing this resulted in a near-0 estimate of a...
+Should verify if this is the same as master branch
-   - TODO: Why is `a` flipped?
- - Update 16-05-2022: MCMfit now does something
-   - TODO: Add progress bar (especially for bootstraps)
+     - In a future version we may want to write a wrapper function to do `model <- MCMedit(model, "A", c(2,1), "-a1")` in a more user-friendly way?

+### Things still TODO:
- - TODO: Ensure results are identical to main branch
+1. Check if results of positive/negative confounder are identical to master branch
- - TODO: Enable setting confounder paths (a) to positive/negative
+2. Create detailed manual page for MCMedit
+3. Change MCMedit argument names to sensible ones
+4. Ensure `model <- MCMedit(model, matrix, cell, value)` creates a copy of model instead of modifying inplace.
+Alternatively, could add `inplace` argument, but I think this might be too pythonic for R users.
+5. Make bootstrap MCMfit run in parallel
+   - Note: current progress bar is not suited for parallel bootstrap
+6. Update tests to reflect new coding style.

-TODO: Move these semi-improvised notes to README and/or manual:
+7. Move these semi-improvised notes to README and/or manual:
 ```
 # Create model
 mcmmodel <- MCMmodel(n_p = 2, n_f = 1, constrained_a=TRUE)  # n_p is n_phenotypes, will be replaced with data eventually